Zelenskiy's talks with other leaders signal diplomatic flurry around Ukraine

 Putin said last week that Moscow's trust in the West would make an eventual settlement over Ukraine much harder to reach and warned of a protracted war.

-Macron has championed diplomacy in the conflict but his mixed messages that it was up to Kyiv to decide when to negotiate with Moscow, but also that security guarantees were needed for Russia, have unnerved some Western allies, Kyiv and the Baltic countries.
+Macron has championed diplomacy in the conflict.
+But some Western allies, Kyiv and the Baltic countries have been unnerved by the French president's mixed messages.
+Macron has said it was up to Kyiv to decide when to negotiate with Moscow, while also saying that security guarantees were needed for Russia.

+There are no peace talks and no end in sight to the deadliest conflict in Europe since World War Two, which Moscow calls a "special military operation" and Ukraine and its allies call an unprovoked act of aggression.

 Moscow shows no signs of being ready to respect Ukraine's sovereignty and pre-war borders, saying the four regions it claims to have annexed from Ukraine in September are part of Russia "forever."
 The government in Kyiv has ruled out conceding any land to Russia in return for peace.

-(Reporting by Nick Starkov in Kyiv; Additional reporting by Ronald Popeski in Winnipeg, Canada; Writing by Lidia Kelly; editing by Grant McCool)
+(Reporting by Nick Starkov in Kyiv; Additional reporting by Ronald Popeski in Winnipeg, Canada; Writing by Lidia Kelly; editing by Grant McCool & Simon Cameron-Moore)

 ((lidia.kelly@thomsonreuters.com;))